Read our recent paper in Nature Microbiology about how temperate phages can act as defenders of their lysogenic bacterial realms.

 Gene Content Similarity and Dissimilarity

-Last year, one of the grad students in the Hatfull lab, Travis Mavrich, was the ...
+Last year, one of the grad students in the Hatfull lab, Travis Mavrich, was the lead ...

 I'm very excited to announce that in the next few weeks, we'll be launching the new Actinobacter phage database which ...